+When it is dark enough outside or in areas of limited lighting, the interior lamps, headlamps, parking lamps, and back-up lamps come on when is pressed on the Remote Keyless Entry (RKE) system transmitter.
 The lamps inside the vehicle come on when any door is opened.
 They stay on for about 20 seconds.
 When all of the doors have been closed or the ignition is turned to ON/RUN, they gradually fade out.
-They also come on when is pressed on the Remote Keyless Entry (RKE) system transmitter.